theoluwatoni/OWiT-WhatsApp-GC-Analysis-AUG---0CT-2022-/README.md

 The exported chat was imported into Jupyter Notebook using pandas.
 There were various transformation methods I tried and I eventually stumbled on one by [rajkrishna92](https://github.com/rajkrishna92) that did exactly what I wanted so I took the parts of the code I needed and replicated for my own use.
 After obtaining clean data, I saved it as a csv file.
 Since I wanted to show how many admins were in the group chat, I had to create another table from the original and clean to meet the conditions necessary to become an admin.
 An admin had the power to add, remove or make someone else admin.
 So, I selected messages where those conditions were met to obtain an admin table.
 Also, there were instances of "Media Omitted" in the message column which shows that a media was supposed to be there.
 SO, I counted those instances to know how many media files existed in the chat.
-I cannot share the complete data cleaning file due to privacy reasons but these steps below would help you to atleast have a clean data in the dataframe format:
+I cannot share the complete data cleaning file due to privacy reasons but these steps below would help you to atleast have a clean data in the dataframe format by following the stpes taken in the 'clean data' file.